quipucords/yupana/docs/source/openshift.md

 Add `172.30.1.1` to the list of proxies to bypass.
 This can be found at Docker -> Preferences -> Proxies

+It is also recommended to adjust your Docker computing resource for memory to a minimum of 4GB.
+This can be found at Docker -> Preferences -> Advanced

 ## Running Locally in OpenShift

 Yupana is deployed using the pipeline defined in the [e2e-deploy repo](https://github.com/RedHatInsights/e2e-deploy).